 In order to be able to analyze the user data available at Pinterest using graph based methods, we are required to map the extracted entities and their relations to a graph based model.
 Following is a description of the website’s entities and their equivalents in the graph based model.

-The graph model representing Pinterest data will marked as G Each vertical (V) in the graph will represent an object in Pinterest hierarchy, e.g., a user, subject , or item (aka “Pin”).
+The graph model representing Pinterest’'ss data will marked as G. Each vertical (V) in the graph will represent an object in Pinterest hierarchy, e.g., a user, subject , or item (aka “Pin”).
 The edges (E) in the graph will connect two vertices, in case they are linked to each other in Pinterest’s hierarchical module, hence E ⊆ {u,v∈V }.
 For example, presume user ‘X’ that has two albums/subjects ‘Pizza’ and ‘Animals’ listed under her profile in Pinterest’s data model would be represented in the graph model by: user_x ∈ V, Animals ∈ V, Pizza ∈ V and e1(user_x, Animals) ∈ E, e2(user_x, Pizza) ∈ E. If there is another user, Y, who also love animals and pizza, and interested in cars on top, he will have three edges: e3(user_y, Animals) ∈ E, e4(user_y, Pizza) ∈ E, and e5(user_y, Cars) ∈ E, this is illustrated in the left side of Figure 4.

-The pizza subject may contain sub items such as tuna_pizza ,olives_pizza and mushrooms_pizza (tuna_pizza ∈ V ,olives_pizza ∈ V and mushrooms_pizza ∈ V) Such items will lead to the creation of edges between them and the item they are related to: (tuna_pizza ,pizza) ∈ E , (olives_pizza, pizza) ∈ E and (mushrooms_pizza ,pizza ) ∈ E (illustrated in the right side of Figure 4).
+The pizza subject may contain sub items such as tuna_pizza ,olives_pizza and mushrooms_pizza (tuna_pizza ∈ V ,olives_pizza ∈ V and mushrooms_pizza ∈ V).
+Such items will lead to the creation of edges between them and the item they are related to: (tuna_pizza ,pizza) ∈ E , (olives_pizza, pizza) ∈ E and (mushrooms_pizza ,pizza ) ∈ E (illustrated in the right side of Figure 4).

-With this graph we can analysis the connection between each pair of objects in pinterest data model, and try to infer hidden links between distant entities (e.g., being interested in cars and liking olive pizzas).
+With this graph we can analysis the connection between each pair of objects in Pinterest’s data model, and try to infer hidden links between distant entities (e.g., being interested in cars and liking olive pizzas).

 Figure 4: graphical view main graph